Supply chain strategic planning and modeling for decision-support

 For example, a production plan may be in tons, a sales plan in dollars, and a shipping plan in a number of freight cars or containers.
 Therefore, it can be hard to understand how many freight cars and containers needs to be shipped to transport all the products.

-The reason this happens is because each department of the company aims at solving its own problems and looks at the business from its own point of view.
+This happens because each department of the company aims at solving its own problems and looks at the business from its own point of view.

 End-to-end supply chain management with integrated planning